 Old Wagon Saloon: OWS' saloon theme and beer pong tables (per request) attract a lot of bro-y clientele, but it can still be fun.
 It's where I learned to play shuffleboard, and my friends and I have a tradition of eating post-Thanksgiving-Thanksgiving-dinner there to this day, so it holds a special place in my heart.

-reading•WWDC returns to the best city ever and nobody can tell me otherwise
+reading•WWDC is once again held in the best city ever and nobody can tell me otherwise